ignaciolista/portfolio/README.md

 ## About me

 I am a positive-thinking person who possesses two sides of power.
-On one hand, I am organised, structured and attentive to detail due to my background as a research chemist.
-And on the other, due to my personality, I love to communicate with people and solve problems.
+On one hand, I am organised, structured and attentive to detail due to my background working in diferent IT areas for the last 15 years has help's me to facilitate introduce myself at new challenges.
+And on the other, due to my personality, I love to learn, work in homogeneous teams that let not only better understanding of a problem and fix it, if not to have a better time.

-I got my Master's Degree from the University of Eastern Finland and have been a PhD fellow at the University of Jyväskylä for 3 years.
-My research field was computational physical chemistry, which involved modelling of chemical reactions through massively-parallel computing.

-Now, I wish to exploit my research and analytical skills in software testing.
-Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.
+Currently, I am intensely studying techniques and tools by attending online courses and testing web/mobile applications mostly created for learning purposes for in a near future put this new knowlwdge in action in a job.

-I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
-It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.
+At this point I consider myself as a mid-level software tester by my experience and the knowledge I been learning in the last few years.

 ## Resume
 You can download my resume as a PDF from my Google Drive: https://drive.google.com/file/d/1C2luliHqcNUC9oOBeT93zu8BS7F1B9Mz/view?usp=drive_link